mazwat/mazwat.github.io/data-structures-lm.md

 You can write your own generic classes and functions but this is beyond the scope of this class.
 Here are some C# examples - [http://www.tutorialsteacher. com/csharp/csharp-generics](http://www.tutorialsteacher.%20com/csharp/csharp-generics)

 Word of warning, it is often difficult to write generic code.
-If you have errors they are often difficult to isolate as the compiler messages are so cryptic.apless
+If you have errors they are often difficult to isolate as the compiler messages are so cryptic.aplesspornhub.cstraplezz
 {: .callout .callout--warning}